phillvancejr/Cpp-Go-Zig-Odin/langton_ant/README.md

 ```
 ## Janet
 Janet compiled a little slower than I expected for this simple project, but it was cool to develop it live
+## C#
+C# was not bad.
+I chose to use top level statements for this example but I think when a program gets to be this size it might be better to just write it in the full class style to keep everything organized, specifically the main method.
+I could have written a top level main method, but at that point it isn't that much more work to just write it in the normal C# style with static void main.
+I did really like C#'s builtin ability to manipulate the terminal colors and cursor as well as read input using the Console class.
+Very good
 ### compile times
 ranked according to cached times
 <table>